kpsdev1/Fitness-365/README.md

 - - -

 ## Bugs
-- When I first put the Gallery page through the W3C validator, it was giving an error stating that I was using a section tag without having a heading tag inside it for the gallery images.
+- When I first put the Gallery page through the W3C validator, it was giving an error stating that I was using a section tag without having a heading tag inside of it for the gallery images.
 To rectify this I changed the section tag to a div tag and when put through the validator it showed no errors or warnings.
 - When testing the site on an IPhone 7 the text box area on the home page had the text overflow onto the bottom edge of the box, even though when I tested with Chrome dev tools and selected **IPhone 6/7/8** the text box area had space below the text and the bottom of the box.
 To fix this I increased the width of the text box by 2% on small devices and it solved the overflowing issue.

 - - -